 This indicator reports the percentage of recipients per 100,000 populations receiving public assistance income.
 Public assistance income includes general assistance and Temporary Assistance to Needy Families (TANF).
 Separate payments received for hospital or other medical care (vendor payments) is excluded.
 This does not include Supplemental Security Income (SSI) or noncash benefits such as Food Stamps.
-The percentage of households in Texas who receive public assistance income of this type varies significantly from county to county, but the rates in Regions 11 and 10 are higher than the state rate of 242.27 per 100K population.20 There is no U.S. calculation available for this measure.
+The table below details the basic TANF and state program TANF for 2014-2018 in region 7 and Texas a whole.

-TABLE 11 - REGIONAL TANF RECIPIENTS PER 100K POPULATION
+TABLE 8 - REGIONAL TANF RECIPIENTS